A person standing in a small boat in a narrow, calm waterway surrounded by green grass fields under a clear sky.

 Despite their value, salt marshes are disappearing.

 The causes are many.
 Rising seas are drowning marshes faster than they can build new soil.
-Coastal development blocks their natural migration inland, trapping them between advancing water and hard infrastructure—a process known as coastal squeeze.
+Coastal development blocks their natural migration inland, trapping them between advancing water and hard infrastructure, a process known as coastal squeeze.
 Pollution weakens soils and vegetation.
 Invasive species unravel food webs.

 Rebuilding the Living Coast

-Yet there is hope
+Yet, there is hope!

 Around the world, restoration projects are breathing life back into degraded marshes.
 Engineers and ecologists are removing dikes and seawalls to restore natural tidal flow.
 Sediment is being added to raise the sinking land.
 Native grasses are replanted, and invasive species are carefully managed.

-Large-scale efforts—such as the transformation of former industrial salt ponds into wetlands—are proving that salt marshes can recover when given space and time.
+are proving that salt marshes can recover when given space and time.
 These restored landscapes once again store carbon, protect coastlines, and support wildlife.

 The Quiet Power of the Marsh

 Salt marshes rarely demand attention.
 They do not dazzle like coral reefs or tower like rainforests.
-Instead, they work quietly—absorbing storms, filtering water, feeding the sea, and locking away carbon grain by grain.
+Instead, they work quietly, absorbing storms, filtering water, feeding the sea, and locking away

 Standing at the edge of a marsh as the tide returns, it becomes clear: this is not empty land.
 It is breathing land.
 And in a warming, rising world, the future of our coasts may depend on how well we learn to protect these muddy, magnificent places where land and sea meet.